Jimmy Kimmel: Personal life

 Kimmel is a practicing Catholic.
 He has spoken publicly about having narcolepsy.
 In 2025, he obtained Italian citizenship.

 Kimmel married Gina Maddy in 1988; they divorced in 2002.
-Their daughter Katherine was born in 1991 and their son Kevin was born in 1993.
+Their daughter was born in 1991 and their son was born in 1993.
 Kimmel became a grandfather when his oldest daughter gave birth to a girl in May 2025.
 He had a relationship with comedian Sarah Silverman from 2002 to March 2009.

 Kimmel and Molly McNearney, a co-head writer for Jimmy Kimmel Live, started dating in October 2009.
 They were engaged in August 2012 and married in July 2013.
-Their daughter Jane was born in July 2014 and they have homes in Hermosa Beach, California.
+Their daughter was born in July 2014 and they have homes in Hermosa Beach, California.

-Their second child, William "Billy" John, was born on April 21, 2017.
+Their second child, another son, was born on April 21, 2017.
 He was born with a rare congenital heart defect, tetralogy of Fallot (TOF) with pulmonary atresia, which was first detected when he had a purplish appearance at three hours after birth.
 He underwent successful surgery at three days of age.
 The first guests Kimmel had when his show returned following his son's birth were cardiac surgeon Mehmet Oz, who explained the condition, and snowboarder Shaun White, who was born with TOF.
 Kimmel later cited his son's condition in a monologue criticizing a previous guest, Senator Bill Cassidy, who had co-authored a congressional healthcare bill, for not living up to the "Jimmy Kimmel test" regarding access for patients with pre-existing conditions.
 The monologue was widely discussed as part of the wider debate about the American healthcare system.

 In 2020, a genealogy report conducted for the TV show Finding Your Roots determined that he and Martha Stewart are cousins.

 Interests

 Kimmel plays the bass clarinet, and he was a guest performer at a concert in Costa Mesa, California, on July 20, 2008, featuring The Mighty Mighty Bosstones, performing with the group on the song "The Impression That I Get".

 Kimmel co-founded the annual Los Angeles Feast of San Gennaro, a New York City annual tradition, and co-hosted the eighth annual Los Angeles version in 2009.
 In 2018, he raised funds for Nevada U.S. Senate candidate (and eventual senator) Jacky Rosen.

+In 2020, Kimmel and a partner purchased a fly fishing lodge in eastern Idaho, located along the Snake River.
+He has mentioned fly fishing as a personal hobby in prior media interviews.

 In 2021, Kimmel became the title sponsor of the LA Bowl for the year; in 2022, a college football bowl game began to be played annually in Inglewood's SoFi Stadium.
 The game became officially known as the Jimmy Kimmel LA Bowl.